isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1803.md

 ---
-title: 'Combi Oven'
+title: 'Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench'
 permalink: /productivity-solutions-grant/solutionrepo/solution1803
 ---

-## Combi Oven
+## Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench

 ## Overview

 **Description**

-Combi oven can be programmed for convection, steam and combination cooking.
-Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.

-Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
-Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.
+The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
+It prevents damage and unnecessary stress due to overtightening.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment apped at $37,500 per unit

 ## Solution Packages Option(s)